MickeyJsquad/IT-C-544---System-Administration-Project/milestone4/milestone4.md

 * If system config files are modified, block and report
 * Disable suspicious users instantly
 ### File server permissions
 Our TrueNAS file server uses role-based access to ensure that users can only access files that their group is allowed to view, write to, or execute.
+See "Access rights per folder" above.

 ## Network Diagrams
 Physical network diagram